marrious11/marrious11/README.md

 - [Honex](https://honex.com), an educational and mass agro-production of honey and healthy brevagies using computer science and mathematics.
 - [Grosaries](https://grocery.com), an online market about foods.
 - [Agentenacity](https://agentcalcul.com), an online game about computer science algo-principles
-- [ ] And see more projects on this Github profile!
+- [ ] And see more projects on my Github profile!

 ## Courses I've Enrolled in at Harvard
 Before joining UB, I was a student learning computer science at